-- The College will conduct a live hearing as soon as practicable after the pre-hearing meeting. - The College shall create an audio, audio-visual recording, or transcript of any Hearing and make it available to the parties for inspection and review. - The hearing chairperson is responsible for directing the conduct of the hearing. - The Title IX Coordinator shall provide logistical assistance with respect to the hearing and be present at the hearing to provide clarification regarding policy and process. - The Investigator must be present at the hearing to answer questions or clarify information with the Investigatory Report. - Each party's Advisor will be permitted to present relevant evidence and ask relevant questions of the other party and witnesses. - The hearing chairperson and any hearing panelists are also entitled to ask questions of witnesses during the hearing. - The hearing chairperson and any hearing panelists are also entitled to ask questions of witnesses during the hearing. - After each question asked by an Advisor or hearing panelist, the hearing chair must determine whether the question is relevant and instruct the individual whether they may answer.
-If a question or evidence is excluded based upon relevance, the hearing chairperson must provide a reason in the written Determination of Responsibility. - With respect to determining relevance, questions, and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant, unless: - Offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant; - Concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent; or - All parties, advisors, witnesses, and other participants are expected to conduct themselves in a respectful and civil manner.
-The hearing officer can require the removal of any person who fails to do so; however, the hearing officer must take steps to ensure that the removal of the individual does not negatively affect the fairness of the process.

-7.8.
-Deliberations and Determination of Responsibility
+- The College will conduct a live hearing as soon as practicable after the pre-hearing meeting. - The College shall create an audio, or audio-visual recording, or transcript of any Hearing and make it available to the parties for inspection and review. - The hearing chairperson is responsible for directing the conduct of the hearing. - o The Title IX Coordinator shall provide logistical assistance with respect to the hearing and be present at the hearing to provide clarification regarding policy and process. - o The Investigator must be present at the hearing to answer questions or clarify information with the Investigatory Report.

+• Each party's Advisor will be permitted to present relevant evidence and ask relevant questions of the other party and witnesses.

+- The hearing chairperson and any hearing panelists are also entitled to ask questions of witnesses during the hearing. - The hearing chairperson and any hearing panelists are also entitled to ask questions of witnesses during the hearing. - After each question asked by an Advisor or hearing panelist, the hearing chair must determine whether the question is relevant and instruct the individual whether they may answer.
+If a question or evidence is excluded based upon relevance, the hearing chairperson must provide a reason in the written Determination of Responsibility. - With respect to determining relevance, questions, and evidence about the Complainant's or Respondent's sexual predisposition or prior sexual behavior are not relevant, unless: - Offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant; - Concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent; or - Concern specific incidents of the Respondent's prior sexual behavior with respect to the Complainant and are offered to prove consent. - All parties, advisors, witnesses, and other participants are expected to conduct themselves in a respectful and civil manner.
+The hearing officer can require the removal of any person who fails to do so; however, the hearing officer must take steps to ensure that the removal of the individual does not negatively affect the fairness of the process. - 7.8.
+Deliberations and Determination of Responsibility - In determining whether Sexual Harassment occurred and whether a Respondent is responsible for the Sexual Harassment, the decisionmaker(s) shall use the preponderance of the evidence standard. - If a hearing panel is being utilized, the hearing panel will convene within forty-eight (48) hours of the end of the hearing to reach a decision as to responsibility. - If a hearing panel is being utilized, the decision will be based upon majority vote, with the hearing chairperson and each hearing panelist having a vote.

-- In determining whether Sexual Harassment occurred and whether a Respondent is responsible for the Sexual Harassment, the decisionmaker(s) shall use the preponderance of the evidence standard. - If a hearing panel is being utilized, the hearing panel will convene within forty-eight (48) hours of the end of the hearing to reach a decision as to responsibility. - If a hearing panel is being utilized, the decision will be based upon majority vote, with the hearing chairperson and each hearing panelist having a vote. - The hearing chairperson is responsible for providing a written determination regarding responsibility including any recommended sanctions or disciplinary action within ten (10) calendar days of the conclusion of the hearing.
+The hearing chairperson is responsible for providing a written determination regarding responsibility including any recommended sanctions or disciplinary action within ten (10) calendar days of the conclusion of the hearing.